 As with my Barcelona food guide, these are restaurants that do not specialize in gluten free food but have the ability to account for it.
 As I travel the goal remains to eat with others in restaurants where I can (hopefully without too much inconvenience to the chef) modify the meal as needed to not throw up on anyone.

-Get your BBQ On
+Get Your Gluten Free BBQ On in Austin

 1309 Rosewood Ave